YouTube is not messing around.

 In broad terms there are two kinds of YouTube Ads: ‘skippable ads and non-skippable ads.’

 Non-skippable ads are ads that force people to watch.
 They can only be 15-20 seconds long.
+These are pre-roll ad campaigns, meaning to view the desired video content, the add will appear.

 These ads also tend to get a bad rap because they seem forceful.
 But, if your ads are good and targeted effectively, they don’t need to represent trouble.
+In fact, good ads will be shared on social media for entertainment purposes in their own right.

 Skippable ads are also known as TrueView ads.
 These are ads that don’t force people to watch.
 These can be shown in two ways: ‘In-stream’ and ‘In-display.’